BN - WED - State Group Life Missing/Incorrect ABBR Report

 - The ABBR should be entered or fixed prior to the first payroll in which State Group Life Insurance premiums will be charged.
 The ABBR effective date cannot be earlier than the hire date on each Employee Record.

 - An SGL or SGL7 ABBR must be added to EVERY active Employee Rcd (Empl_Rcd) to ensure that the SGL premiums will calculate correctly regardless of which Empl_Rcd is marked as the Benefits Primary Record.
-If you are missing an ABBR for a date other than the initial date of State Group Life eligibility (i.e. an historical row), you will need to use correction to add the effective dated row.
-If you do not have correct history, please contact your AG Group for assistance.
+If you are missing an ABBR for a date other than the initial date of State Group Life eligibility (i.e. an historical row), you will need to

 - HRS will NOT recognize a change in ABBR as an Event requiring Benefits Retro to calculate.
 In the event an ABBR has been changed after a payroll has run, a Payline Adjustment will be required to pick up the missing premium.
 If you cannot add a Payline Adjustment, please your AG Group for assistance.
 Please note: clicking the WiscIT button will not automatically create a ticket for you in Cherwell.